A Guide to Must-See Attractions in Astana

 Old Town

 Another must-visit area is the old part of Astana.
 We recommend navigating it on foot or by bicycle to fully absorb its charm.
 This area is typically bustling with activity, thanks to its proximity to major streets, administrative offices, residential complexes, and commercial centers.
 Respublika Avenue, the primary and most captivating street, is lined with boutiques and cafes.
-On this street, you’ll find Constantine and Helena Cathedral, the city's oldest Orthodox church, and the Military History Museum.
+On this street, you’ll find the Cathedral of Constantine and Helena, the city's oldest Orthodox church, and the Military History Museum.
 Not far from the museum, you'll discover the tranquil Atatürk Park, a perfect spot for relaxation.

 Astana, being a relatively young city, has limited historical landmarks, all clustered on the right bank of the Esil River, known as the Old Town.
 The Saken Seifullin Museum, housed in one of the city's oldest structures, recounts the tragic tale of the renowned Kazakh writer who fell victim to the Soviet regime.
 The Trading House of Merchant Matvey Kubrin and the Manor of Vasily Kubrin showcase the rich architectural traditions of St. Petersburg.
 The Russian Drama Theater named after M. Gorky, the oldest theater in the city, not only presents captivating performances but also offers a glimpse into the past.